jimmythompson/ent/README.md

 ### Running the application

-* To compile and run the application, run `grunt build start`
+* To compile and run the application, run `gulp dev`
 * To run the tests, run `mocha`.
-* To package the app into a distributable application, run `grunt build package`
+* To package the app into a distributable application, run `gulp package`